 - Weak self-control and self-regulation when facing challenges that impede one’s ability to achieve the stated goals.
 It is better to state that once you go on vacation, you will only have a single plate at any meal at the all-you can eat buffet (irrespective of the offerings) rather than having to respond to the temptations at each meal void of a self-regulatory action plan.

 I see the above happen every year and have fallen victim to them myself from time to time.
-Every New Year I step into the gym, I happen to be a member of at the time, and find it SWAMPED with new members.
-Unfortunately this only last for 2-3 weeks then in the next 2-3 months I am back to seeing the same dedicated athletes training away.
-Also at the beginning of each spring road racing season we will find that cyclists have quadrupled within the Citizen and Cat 5 fields from the previous summer.
-After a few spring races the field sizes shrink in size again.
+Every New Year I step into the gym, I happen to be a member of at the time and find it SWAMPED with new members.
+Unfortunately, this only last for 2-3 weeks then in the next 2-3 months I am back to seeing the same dedicated athletes training away.
+Also at the beginning of each spring road racing season, we will find that cyclists have quadrupled within the Citizen and Cat 5 fields from the previous summer.
+After a few spring races, the field sizes shrink in size again.
 Why is this?
 Is it because of the above “Three reasons for failing to achieve one’s stated goals”?
 I would say yes and no.

-The problem I have with articles about why people fail at this or that is that the writer rarely give working examples of what went right for some in their studies.
+The problem I have with articles about why people fail at this or that is that the writer rarely gives working examples of what went right for some in their studies.
 I am going to try and give you the cyclists, racer and multi-sport athlete’s the tools you need to make SMARTER goals.

-In my day job I am an Information Technology Consultant and a certified Project Manager (PM).
+In my day job, I am an Information Technology Consultant and a certified Project Manager (PM).
 I have found that being a PM has really benefited in the development of my coaching methodologies.
 While I am not a rigid PM I do know that projects succeed and fail because of poor planning and goal setting.
 The same holds true for athletes.

 I learned a mnemonic when I became a PM 7 years ago that has proven very helpful in coaching cyclists.
 It is the cornerstone of my coaching philosophies.